wiznet-grace/STM32F412-W6300-SoM-C/README.md

 ### 4. Select One Example

-Open `Core/Inc/main.h` and enable one example macro:
+Open `Core/Inc/main.h` and leave exactly one `EXAMPLE_*` macro uncommented.
+For example, to build the DHCP + DNS example:

 ```c
 /* USER CODE BEGIN Private defines */